 If your doctor has prescribed insulin just once or twice a day -- which may be the case if you have type 2 diabetes -- then your diabetes care probably won't interfere with your daily life very much.
 In fact, you can probably leave your supplies at home while you're out and about for the day.

 Sometimes, the routine is more involved.
-If you have type 1 diabetes (or you have type 2 but it's not well-controlled), you may need three or four shots a day.
+If your diabetes is not well-controlled, you may need three or four shots a day.
 Some of that insulin may be the "short-acting" type, which means you have to calculate how big your dose should be before you take it, usually before a meal.
 That means you’ll be testing your blood sugar with a glucose meter, doing some math, and then taking a shot.

 It can seem like a lot to learn at first, says Toby Smithson, a certified diabetes educator in Hilton Head, SC.

 "When you're newly diagnosed, you can feel overwhelmed physically and emotionally," she says.